Kevnie/Kevnie/README.md

 - PhD student at the Department of Ecology and Genetics, Uppsala University.
 - Member of the Rosling lab where our research focus is molecular ecology and evolution of soil fungi.
 - Currently researching the morphology and genomics of 'hidden' fungal diversity.
-Specifically, describing the great diversity of Archaeorhizomycetes in absence of cultured type material using confocal microscopy and single-cell methods.
+Specifically attempting to describe the great diversity of Archaeorhizomycetes in absence of cultured type material using confocal microscopy and single-cell methods.

 <!--
 **Kevnie/Kevnie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.